DCOR-dev/ckanext-dcor_depot/ckanext/dcor_depot/depotize/Readme.md

 These JSON files hold information about the files to be ignored and excluded.

-- scan_ancillaries.json: simple `format` string replacement scheme.
+- scan_ancillaries_tdms.json: simple `format` string replacement scheme.
+  These are ancillary files that should be copied over to the depot alongside the .rtdc file created from the tdms file.
 - scan_associate_tdms: simple `format` string replacement scheme.
+  These are associate files for the tdms file format that should not be copied over to the depot (there should be no duplicate entries here and in scan_ancillaries_tdms.json).
 - scan_ignore.json: regexp (Python `reg` module) scheme